 An XSystem shall be subject to the same update rules (see Table 56) in updating a retention management value in a retention management policy agreement as the corresponding retention value management property.
 Likewise, a XAM application shall be subject to the same update rules with respect to the policy-determined retention values as the corresponding retention value management property, when updating a retention management policy property.

-The XSystem policy list for .xset.retention.<retention id>.enabled.policy shall have XSystem property names of .xsystem.retention.enabled.policy.list.conduct shall be used by an XSystem to determine the actual value of an XSet's retention duration for a given scope (as specified by the retention id) in the absence of .xset.retention.base.duration.
+The XSystem policy list for .xset.retention.<retention id>.enabled.policy shall have XSystem property names of .xsystem.retention.enabled.policy.list.<name>.

 Method - XSet.applyRetentionEnabledPolicy

 .xset.retention.base.duration.policy